UbaydullohML/AB300-AI-models/QCOM-AI/README.md

 ![image](https://github.com/UbaydullohML/AB300-AI-models/assets/75980506/e3bcd305-b60f-474a-b25a-2d44306b40c4)

 ONNX or TensorFlow models are used on Snapdragon platforms by converting the trained models into DLC-formatted files for inference.

+## algorithm  - K-means clustering
+- Clustering is a type of unsupervised learning where the refernce need to be drawn from unlabelled datasets. it is used to catch meaningful structure

 ## Links